chaosim/Talk/README.md

 Talk
 ====

 Talk is a programming language with one defining feature: functions accept arguments at any place not just at the end.
-While in most languages you're forced to declare them like this:
+While most languages force you to declare functions this way:

     FunctionName(argument1, argument2)

-Talk is happy to let you do it this way:
+Talk is happy to let you do it like this:

     (argument1)FunctionName(argument2)

 ###What's so great about that?###
 Readability.

-Consider a function that returns the first N numbers from a list greater than a certain number T. In other languages, you end up with something hard to understand such as this:
+Consider a function that returns the first N numbers from a list greater than a certain number T. Normally you'd end up with a hard to understand declaration like this:

     GetFirstGreaterThan(N, intList, T)

-With Talk, you can declare the same function the following way:
+But with Talk you can declare the same function as below:

     GetFirst(N)ItemsIn(intList)GreaterThan(T)

-which is simple and clear.
-You don't need any comments it because it practically reads like a comment itself.
+which makes your intent unambigously clear.

 ###Invocations###
-Talk's function invocation syntax takes this expressiveness a step further.
-It offers a number of independent features which work together to make function calls look like English sentences:
+Talk takes this expressiveness further with its function invocation syntax which has the following features:

 #####Aparenthesia#####
 Parenthesis are optional when you invoke functions.
-So while the above function can be called like this:
+So while the above-declared function can be called like this:

     GetFirst(2)ItemsIn([2, 5, 1, 8, 0, 6, 3])GreaterThan(5)

-you are allowed to leave parenthesis out and make it so much easier on the eye:
+it's okay to leave parenthesis out and invoke it thus:

     GetFirst 2 ItemsIn [12, 2, 8, 33, 9] GreaterThan 10

 #####Exploding function names#####
-When you call a function, Talk lets you insert spaces between words that make up the function's name.
-So the above call can be rewritten like this:
+When you call a function you may insert spaces between words that make up the function's name.
+The above call, therefore, can be rewritten like this:

     Get First 2 Items In [12, 2, 8, 33, 9] Greater Than 10

-Upon seeing this statement, the the compiler/interpreter will intelligently try to ignore spaces and match the call with one of the function declarations it has seen before.
+Seeing this statement the the compiler/interpreter will intelligently try to ignore spaces and match the call with one of the function declarations it has encountered before.

-#####Case oblivious#####
+#####Case obliviousness#####
 Function invocations are case-insensitive.
-So you can avoid the awkwardness of case in the preceding statement by using a more natural capitalization:
+So the above call can be further modified to the one below which has a more natural case of an English sentence:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10

 #####Classes and the period#####
-Talk supports object orientation but with one difference: you can't call methods on an object in the regular way:
+Talk supports object orientation, but it doesn't let you call methods on an object in the normal way:

     object.method(argument)

-Instead you use Talk's own peculiar syntax:
+Instead you must use Talk's own peculiar syntax:

     A method of object taking an argument

-An interesting consequence is the period is freed up.
-So Talk goes ahead and repurposes it as the statement terminator.
+An interesting consequence of this is that the period is freed up.
+Talk, in its by now evident quest for naturalness, repurposes the period as a statementment terminator and the invocation becomes indistinguishable from an English sentence:

-Now with this final piece in place, a function call can end in a period and thus become indistinguishable from an English sentence:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10.

-Nice!

 ###Big picture###
 As you can guess, the primary motivation behind Talk is readability.
 It aims to be a language in which you can write programs that are so expressive that they are trivial to understand.
 It is partly inspired by Donald Knuth's [Literate Programming](http://en.wikipedia.org/wiki/Literate_programming).
 Talk's function call syntax (optional parenthesis) comes from Ruby.
 Eventually it will also borrow heavily from Python (indentation as block marker, for example, will fit nicely in the scheme of things).